Dynatrace/ace-box/user-skel/ansible/roles/app-easytravel/Readme.md

     name: monaco
 ```

-> Note: the below applies Dynatrace configurations with the monaco project embedded in the role
+> Note: the below applies Dynatrace configurations with the monaco project embedded in the role.
+>
 > To enable private synthetic monitor for EasyTeavel via Dynatrace ActiveGate, set the "skip_synthetic_monitor" variable as "false".
 The default value is "true"

 ```yaml